Of Honour-Price and Precedent Refusal

 Every Case Was Context-Bound

-The Brethna refused universal precedent.
+Brehon law (Fénechas) refused universal precedent.
 A case was not binding simply because it was ruled before.
 The facts might be similar, but the people were different.
-Their positions, reputations, obligations—different.
+Their positions, reputations, honour-prices, and obligations—all different.
+The brithem (judges) were trained to consider the specific circumstances of each case rather than applying blanket rules.

-This was deeply incompatible with colonial models of precedent-based law, where a past ruling is expected to produce a consistent outcome.
-The Brethna allowed for difference to matter.
+This was deeply incompatible with English common law's models of precedent-based law (stare decisis), where a past ruling is expected to produce a consistent outcome.
+The Brehon tradition allowed for difference to matter.
+The law texts themselves, recorded in manuscripts like the Senchas Már and the Uraicecht Becc, explicitly acknowledged that circumstances altered cases.

 🛡️ Honour as Legal Protection